zabio3/godolint/README.md

 You can download binary from release page and place it in $PATH directory.

-Or you can use go get,
+Or you can use go get

 ```
 $ go get github.com/zabio3/godolint/cmd/godolint